nicolargo/glances/docs/aoa/network.rst

     hide_no_up=True
     # Automatically hide interface with no IP address (default is False)
     hide_no_ip=True
+    # Set hide_zero to True to automatically hide interface with no traffic
+    hide_zero=False
     # WLAN 0 alias
     alias=wlan0:Wireless IF
     # It is possible to overwrite the bitrate thresholds per interface